OrleansContrib/DesignPatterns/Reduce.md

 ## Intent

-Provides a hierarchical structure to aggregate a value stored in many grains, which would unachievable with a fan-out.
+Provides a hierarchical structure to aggregate a value stored in many grains, which would be unachievable with a fan-out.

 ## Also Known As